brendokht/brendokht/README.md

 ## About Me ...

 Hey!
 I'm Brenden, a new graduate with an Advanced Diploma in Computer Programming and Analysis from Fanshawe College.
-My goal is to become a FullStack Developer, specializing in TypeScript, React, and Bun.
+My goal is to become a Fullstack Developer, specializing in TypeScript, React, and Bun.

 ---